It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Customer: Global biotech/pharmaceutical company

-Project: Cloud-based Lean Factory Management helped the company track and control its sterile equipment inventory by establishing a series of interconnected material replenishment loops between manufacturing usage and supply locations.
+Project: The Cloud-based Lean Factory Management (LFM) software helped the company track and gain control of its sterile equipment inventory by establishing a series of interconnected material replenishment loops between manufacturing usage and supply locations.

 Enabler: UPS (Atlanta, www.ups.com)

-Project: Optimized UPS delivery routes enable UPS drivers to focus on customer service by using advanced algorithms and telematics data.
+Project: UPS delivers to over 220 countries and everyday each UPS driver can average 120 deliveries.
+Optimized UPS delivery routes enable UPS drivers to focus on customer service by using advanced algorithms and telematics data.

 Enabler: W&H Systems (Carlstadt, N.J., www.whsystems.com)